rauc/rauc/docs/reference.rst

 It is used to validate storage locations for update images.
 Each board type requires its special configuration.

+This file is part of the root file system.

 Example configuration:

 .. code-block:: cfg